clojurists-together/clojuriststogether.org/content/open-source.md

 One of the things Clojurists Together was designed to support is the work that isn't fun to do.
 These are things like tracking down hard to reproduce bugs, maintenance to follow upstream dependencies, reviewing large pull-requests, thinking about/tackling large thorny problems, and the other slog work which is important but not fun.
 If you've got a project with work like that that you've been putting off, we want to fund you to work on it.
 Of course we also want to fund projects to implement new features, but please don't think that just because your work isn't exciting that you shouldn't apply.

-### Funding amounts

-Successful projects are awarded a fellowship for three months.
-The number of projects funded in each cycle and the amount paid for each fellowship will vary depending on member support, and project requirements.
-Successful projects will know in advance of starting how much they will be paid.
-For each quarter of 2018 we funded two projects $1,800 USD/mo for three months.
-In 2019, due to continued growth in members, we were able to fund two projects $3,000 USD/mo for three months.

 ### Considerations

 The Clojurists Together committee evaluates projects based on the following criteria: